Greatest Hits (Remo Drive album)

 Greatest Hits is the debut studio album by emo/indie rock band Remo Drive.
 It was self-released on March 16, 2017, and later reissued by Epitaph Records in 2018, when the band signed to the label.
 It is their only studio album with original drummer Sam Mathys.
-The music video for "Yer Killin' Me" has amassed over 4.1 million views on YouTube as of October 2022.
+The music video for "Yer Killin' Me" has amassed over 4.4 million views on YouTube as of October 2024.

 Background

-Brothers Erik and Stephen Paulson founded Remo Drive in 2013 in Bloomington, Minnesota, after the collapse of their previous musical project Kind of Incredible, where they released their first EP Remo Drive EP 1 and two singles.
+After the collapse of their previous musical project Kind of Incredible, Brothers Erik and Stephen Paulson founded Remo Drive in 2013 in Bloomington, Minnesota, where they released their first EP Remo Drive EP 1 and two singles.
 The following year, they were joined by Sam Mathys.
 After releasing a series of now-deleted singles and EPs on their Bandcamp throughout 2014 and 2015 with Mathys and substitute drummer Austin Voigt, the band reconvened in the studio in mid-2016 to begin work on a full-length album.